SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/named-autowiring.md

-# Named Autowiring
+# Named Autowiring & Scoped HttpClient

-In `MixRepository`, it would be cool if we didn't need to specify the host name down here when we make the HTTP request, and that were, instead, just preconfigured.
-Pretty soon, we're also going to configure an access token to be used when we make requests to the GitHub API.
-How convenient would it be if this HttpClient service came preconfigured to use that access token, instead of us needing to add that header manually?
-Does symfony have a way for us to preconfigure HttpClient?
-It *does*.
-It's called a "scoped client" - a feature of HttpClient where you can create multiple HttpClient services, each preconfigured *differently*.
+In `MixRepository`, it would be cool if we didn't need to specify the host name when we make the HTTP request.
+Like, it'd be great if that were preconfigured and we only needed to include the path. *Also*, pretty soon, we're going to configure an access token that will be used when we make requests to the GitHub API.
+We could pass that access token manually here in our service, but how cool would it be if the HttpClient service came preconfigured to always include the access token?

+So, *does* Symfony have a way for us to, sort of, "preconfigure" the HttpClient service?
+It *does*!
+It's called "scoped clients": a feature of HttpClient where you can create multiple HttpClient services, each preconfigured *differently*.

+## Creating a Scoped Client

 Here's how it works.
 Open up `config/packages/framework.yaml`.
-We *could* put this config in any file like usual, but to create a *scoped* client, you need to put some code under the `framework` key.
-That's a pretty sensible place to put it.
-I'll add the config here - `http_client` - followed by `scoped_clients`.
-Then, give your scoped client a name.
-I'm going to call this `githubContentClient` because we're using an endpoint to get content for a file.
-Then we can say `base_uri`.
-I'll go copy the host name over here... and paste.
+To create a scoped client, under the `framework` key, add `http_client` followed by `scoped_clients`.
+Now, give your scoped client a name, like `githubContentClient`... since we're using a part of their API that returns the contents of files.
+Also add `base_uri`, go copy the host name over here... and paste.

-Remember, the purpose of these config files is to *change* the services in the container.
-The end result of this new code is that a second HttpClient service will be added to the container.
+Remember: the purpose of these config files is to *change* the services in the container.
+The end result of this new code is that a *second* HttpClient service will be added to the container.
 We'll see that in a minute.
-And by the way, there's no way that you could just *guess* that you need `http_client` and `scoped_clients` to make this work.
-This is the kind of thing you'd look for in the documentation, and it would show you how to implement it.
+And, by the way, there's no way that you could just *guess* that you need `http_client` and `scoped_clients` keys to make this work.
+Configuration is the kind of thing where you need to rely on the documentation to see what you need.

-Anyway, now that we've preconfigured this client, we should be able to go into `MixRepository` and make a request directly to the path.
+Anyways, now that we've preconfigured this client, we should be able to go into `MixRepository` and make a request directly to the path.
 But if we head over and refresh... ah...

-`Invalid URL: scheme is missing [...].
-Did you forget to add "http(s)://"?`
+> Invalid URL: scheme is missing [...].
+Did you forget to add "http(s)://"?

-I didn't *think* we forgot, but apparently we *did*.
-So this didn't work and you may have already guessed why.
+I didn't *think* we forgot... since we preconfigured it via the `base_uri` option... but apparently that didn't work.
+And you may have guessed why.
 Find your terminal and run:

 ```terminal
 php bin/console debug:autowiring client
 ```

-Whoa...
-There are now *two* HttpClient services in the container: The normal, non-configured one and the one that we *just* configured.
-And apparently, we're getting the *unconfigured* version.
+Whoa!
+There are now *two* HttpClient services in the container: The normal, non-configured one and the one that *we* just configured.
+Apparently in our service, Symfony is still passing us the *unconfigured* HttpClient service.

 How can I be sure?
 Well, think back to how autowiring works.
 Symfony looks at the type-hint of our argument, which is `Symfony\Contracts\HttpClient\HttpClientInterface`, and then looks in the container to find a service whose ID is an exact match.
-It's *that* simple.
+It's *that* simple

+## Fetching the Named Version of a Service

-So if there are multiple services with the same type in our container, is only the *main* one autowireable?
-Surprisingly, no!
-We can use something called "named autowiring", and we can actually see it right here.
-If we type-hint an argument with `HttpClientInterface` and call it `$githubContentClient`, we'll get the second one.
-Check it out!
-Change the argument from `$httpClient` to `$githubContentClient`, and now... it doesn't work.
+So... if there are multiple services with the same "type" in our container, is only the *main* one autowireable?
+Fortunately, no!
+We can use something called "named autowiring"... and it's already showing us how.
+If we type-hint an argument with `HttpClientInterface` *and* *name* the argument `$githubContentClient`, Symfony will pass us the second one.

+Let's try it: change the argument from `$httpClient` to `$githubContentClient`, and now... it doesn't work.
 Whoops...

-`Undefined property: App\Service\
-MixRepository::$httpClient`
+> Undefined property: `App\Service\MixRepository::$httpClient`

-That's just me being careless.
-When I change the argument, I also need to change the property name.
-So let's change it down there as well.
-And now... it works!
+That's... just me being careless.
+When I changed the argument name, it changed the property name.
+So... we need to change it down here as well.

+And now... it's alive!
+We just autowired a *specific* HttpClientInterface service.

-Next, let's tackle another tricky problem with autowiring by learning how to fetch one of the *many* services in our container that are *not* available for autowiring.
+Next, let's tackle another tricky problem with autowiring by learning how to fetch of the *many* services in our container that are totally *not* available for autowiring.